 This review focuses on literacy interventions designed for use with students in grades 4–12, with a primary focus on increasing English language reading or writing skills.
 The following research questions guide this review:

-- Among interventions intended to provide literacy instruction, which ones improve literacy skills (alphabetics, reading fluency, comprehension, and general literacy achievement) among adolescents in grades 4–12?
+Among interventions intended to provide literacy instruction, which ones improve literacy skills (alphabetics, reading fluency, comprehension, writing, and general literacy achievement) among students in grades 4–12?

-- Are some interventions more effective than others for certain types of literacy skills?
+- Are some interventions more effective than others for developing certain types of literacy skills?

-- Are some interventions more effective for certain types of students, particularly students who have historically lagged behind in reading and/or literacy achievement?
+- Are some interventions more effective for certain types of students or when delivered in certain types of settings?